 For example, restaurants need special payroll filings for tips.
 And if you hire independent contractors, there are special forms you have to file.
-If the payroll service you selected can’t handle those specific requirements, you should reconsider your choice.
+If the payroll provider you selected can’t handle those specific requirements, you should reconsider your choice.

 What do you actually need from a payroll service?
-If you’ve just got one or two employees, you might want to only pay for the basics: paying your employees, paying your payroll taxes, and filing your tax forms.
+If you’ve just got one or two employees, you might want to only pay for the basics: paying your employees, calculating your payroll taxes, and filing your tax forms.

-If you have dozens of employees or a fast-growing business, then some extra human resources-focused add-ons, such as recruitment and onboarding support, could be worth paying extra.
+If you have dozens of employees or a fast-growing business, then some extra human resources-focused add-ons, such as recruitment and onboarding support for new hire paperwork, could be worth paying extra.

 Can you reach this service by phone?
 Over email?
 With live chat support?
 Are their hours convenient for your business?
 Have you tried their customer service line a few times to test out whether they’re helpful?

-Also, many of the best payroll services for small business offer free trials or free quotes, making it easy to compare their features and see which holds the best value for your specific needs.
+Also, many of the best small business payroll providers offer free trials or free quotes, making it easy to compare their features and see which holds the best value for your specific needs.

-Try out the packages that sound like the right fit, see what systems you and your employees are most comfortable with, and check the pricing to understand what you can afford!
+Try out the packages that sound like the right fit, see what systems you and your employees are most comfortable with, and check the pricing to understand what you can afford.